 The slider is a very important component on a parachute system.
 The slider is packed at the top of a parachute's lines and slows the opening of a parachute on deployment.
 The absence of a slider on a parachute would result in rapid openings resulting in a hard opening which could cause serious injury.

-Swooping is an aggressive landing technique usually generated from a turn greater than 90* in order to produce a long and rather exciting landing.
+Swooping is an aggressive landing technique usually generated from a turn greater than 90 degrees in order to produce a long and rather exciting landing.
 Today, canopy piloting is a discipline within the sport which grew out of swooping.
+Jumptown boasts New England's largest swoop pond, which pilots will fly over as they are landing their swoop.

 A tandem catcher, also known as a 'shagger', is someone on the ground who assists with the collapsing of a tandem canopy on landing usually when it's windy.
 A tandem catcher will grab a steering toggle from an instructor and extend it in order to collapse the canopy and prevent it from inflating with air.

 The 'peas' is a pea gravel pit often used during the era of accuracy landings under round parachutes.
-Most skydiving centers like Jumptown have a pea pit as it allowed for softer landings.
+Most skydiving centers like Jumptown have a pea pit as it allows for softer landings and accuracy practice.

 The toggles are yellow handles attached to the end of steering lines.
-Steering toggles allow a skydiver to easily maneuver the canopy both directionally and for soft landings fly 'flaring'.
+Steering toggles allow a skydiver to easily maneuver the canopy both directionally and for soft landings by 'flaring'.

 The 'uppers' refer to the winds at higher altitudes.
 The upper winds are usually much stronger at altitude than ground winds and must be taken into account when estimating the spot.
 All skydivers should check on the wind conditions before every jump, not just on the ground but at higher altitudes.

-A Vigil is a brand name for an automatic activation device.
+A Vigil is a brand name for an automatic activation device or AAD.
 The Vigil is manufactured by Advanced Aerospace Designs.

 Vertical Formation Skydiving is a group of skydivers executing a predetermined sequence of moves during free fall while in a head to earth body position.